K8Studio/KubeArena/README.md

-# 🔐 Kubernetes Security Lab with Kind
+# 🔐 KubeArena - Kubernetes Security Lab with Kind

 This project provides a local Kubernetes cluster (via [Kind](https://kind.sigs.k8s.io/)) to simulate real-world Kubernetes security issues and their mitigations.
 It is designed for hands-on training, testing, and demonstrations of common misconfigurations and vulnerabilities in Kubernetes environments.